Bachata

 The original dance style from the Dominican Republic in the Caribbean is a basic dance sequence in a full 8 count moving within a square.
 Dancers in the Western World later began developing a more simple pattern and added dance elements from other dances as well, the basic is also in a full 8 count, but with a side-to-side motion.
 Both Styles consist of 3 steps and then a tap, hip lift, or embellishment of some kind.
 Bachata music has an accent in rhythm at every fourth count and often is when dancers will tap & pop their hips.
 But bachata can be danced to different timings as well if it's danced to one particular instrument instead.
 The tab or 'pop' is done in the opposite direction of the third step, while the next step is taken in the same direction as the tap or pop.

 At some point in the late 1990s, dancers and dance-schools in the Western World adopted the simpler side to side pattern instead of the box-step probably due to a misunderstanding of the original steps.
-This adaptation is now widely recognized and popularised by Dance Schools today outside the Dominican Republic.
+This adaptation is now widely recognized and popularized by Dance Schools today outside the Dominican Republic.